-It is recommended that aggregates and propagates did not access items directly, but rather declared dependency on other attributes.
+✓ It is recommended that aggregates and propagates did not access items directly, but rather declared dependency on other attributes.
 In this way, if another developer extends the applicability of those dependency attributes to a new type of items, they will immediately get a working aggregate attribute that you wrote, even though you didn't know about the new item type at development time.

 The calculation of the result is pretty straightforward.
-The base class,

-AbstractDistinctAggregateLoader, defines two methods for building recursive value: getRowValue() provides a single value for a single row and combine() accumulates the provided values.
+The base class, AbstractDistinctAggregateLoader, defines two methods for building recursive value: getRowValue() provides a single value for a single row and combine() accumulates the provided values.

 - As a result for a single row, we create a map with just one record: the issue's status is mapped to 1.
-If status is missing (as would be the case for non-issues), we just return null. - As a combination function we will implement map merge that combines counters. - Finally, we return an immutable copy of the result map.
+If status is missing (as would be the case for non-issues), we just return null. - As a combination function we will implement map merge that combines counters.